 Though kidney beans do not have a Southeast Asian origin, they have become crucial in the Indian diet, especially in the northern parts.
 Rajma served with boiled rice is popular in both northern India and parts of Nepal.
 Some have compared Rajma to a spicy vegetarian chili, which is not far off.
 It has a nice consistency, it is full of yummy beans and spices, and has a deep, rich tomato base.
 Others say that it is too thin to be a chili and is instead a curry.
 If you think it is like a chili, it would be a good thing to tell the picky eaters in your life if you want them to try it.

-- In a large pan, heat one Tbsp olive oil over medium heat.
+- In a large pan, heat olive oil over medium heat.